Webhook Signature Verification

 | Respond 400 on any failure | Never return 2xx for — or process — a payload you couldn't verify |

-Dedupe on the event id | Retries reuse the event id (with new delivery IDs) — see handling duplicates |
+Dedupe on the event id | Automatic and manual retries reuse the event and delivery IDs; another subscribed endpoint has its own delivery record — see handling duplicates |

 Keep the signing secret server-side